-By performing a simultaneous phenomenological fit to the NNPDF unpolarized and polarized gluon PDFs from [106], it was found in [107] that the magnitude of the gluon helicity ITD in the small $\nu \le 6$ region can benchmark the gluonic contribution to the nucleon spin budget to be between roughly 40% and 80%.
-In conjunction with the findings of the JAM analysis, these observations indicate that the ITD data in the $\nu \lesssim$ 6-region are of tremendous importance in quantifying the gluonic contribution to the proton spin and the gluon helicity distribution as a whole.
-The small- $\nu$ region is most readily accessible with current leadership-class computing capabilities, so these observations signal the possibility of a timely constraint on the gluon contribution to the proton spin and its x-dependent helicity distribution from lattice OCD.
-Future lattice data, when combined with experimental data and incorporated into a global analysis, as in Refs. in [108-112], have the potential to provide a strong constraint on the gluon helicity distribution in the nucleon.
+By performing a simultaneous phenomenological fit to the NNPDF unpolarized and polarized gluon PDFs from [103], it was found in [104] that the magnitude of the gluon helicity ITD in the small $\nu \leq 6$ region can benchmark the gluonic contribution to the nucleon spin budget to be between roughly 40% and 80%.
+In conjunction with the findings of the JAM analysis, these observations indicate that the ITD data in the $\nu \leq 6$ -region are of tremendous importance in quantifying the gluonic contribution to the proton spin and the gluon helicity distibution as a whole.
+The small- $\nu$ region is most readily accessible with current leadership-class computing capabilities, so these observations signal the possibility of a timely constraint on the gluon contribution to the proton spin and its x-dependent helicity distribution from lattice QCD.
+Future lattice data, when combined with experimental data and incorporated into a global analysis, as in Refs. in [105-109], have the potential to provide a strong constraint on the gluon helicity distribution in the nucleon.